TREE SEED TECHNOLOGY COORDINATION

 - Areas of focus

-The major focus areas of the coordination unit include procurement of quality seeds of different tree species, establishment and management of different types of seed sources, conducting research on to tree seed (seed biology, seed handling and storage conditions, seed functional genomics) and developing clonal propagation protocols by employing biotechnology.
+The major focus areas of the coordination unit include procurement of quality seeds of different tree species, establishment, and management of different types of seed sources, conducting research on tree seeds (seed biology, seed handling, and storage conditions, seed functional genomics), and developing clonal propagation protocols by employing biotechnology.

 - Current Projects

-During the second Growth and Transformation Plan (GTP II period), i.e. from 2016-2020, the coordination has planned to supply 58 ton of quality tree seed , develop 41 ha of quality seed sources and manage the already established seed stands.
+During the second Growth and Transformation Plan (GTP II period), i.e. from 2016-2020, the coordination has planned to supply 58 tons of quality tree seed, develop 41 ha of quality seed sources and manage the already established seed stands.
 Moreover, the coordination has planned to generate 19 technologies and scientific information on seed biology, seed handling, seed storage conditions, seed functional genomics, genetic diversity of populations, and clonal propagation techniques and biotechnology.
-It will also develop seed standards and support the establishment of seed certification system that can be used to improve the seed system of the country.
-Please, visit the following catalogue and brochure (in PDF form).
+It will also develop seed standards and support the establishment of a seed certification system that can be used to improve the seed system of the country.

 Yigardu Mulatu (PhD),

 Director, Tree Seed Technology Coordination Unit